edalzell/statamic-history/DOCUMENTATION.md

 ### Earliest

-We're sure why this would be useful, but hey, whatever.
+We're not sure why this would be useful, but hey, whatever.
 We've given you the ability to use it anyway.
+As you might have guessed, it lets you output the first time a piece of content was edited after being saved.

 ```
 {{ history:earliest id="content_id" }}